Rainymood/rainymood.github.io/_posts/2021-05-23-how-to-remove-excerpt-from-archive-item.md

 ---
-title: "How to remove excerpt from recent posts in minimal mistakes"
+title: "How to remove the excerpt from recent posts in a minimal mistakes blog"
 date: 2021-05-21
 categories:
   - blog